*** boys clothing: British royalty : Prince Henry

 Younger Child

 Queen Mary outfitted the boys, including Henry, in dresses until about 5 years of age.
 Quite a few images exist of the younger boys aring dresses.
 The dresses were usually long, worn well below the knees.
 This shows that the practice of dressing little boys in dresses was quite common right up to World War I. Photographs exist of Henry and his younger brother George wearing cotton frocks with tartan sashes tied at the waist with lace-edged pantaloons showing just beneath the hem of the frock.
 Even before breeching, Henry like his brothers began wearing sailor dresses or middy blouses with skirt-kilts rather than kneepants.
 One photograph shows Henry wearing a blue winter sailor dress just like his sister.
 The only difference is that he has a lace collar rather than a normal sailor collar.
-While in the nursery, the boys for every day wear were often dressed in tussore smocks.
-They were not often photographed in smocks.
-I on't think George V liked them to be phtographed in such informal clothes.
+While in the nursery, the boys for every day wear were often dressed in tussore (a course silk) smocks.
+They were not often photographed in these smocks.
+We don't think George V liked them to be photographed in such informal clothes.

 Curls